 - Disassembly or reverse engineering of binaries for which source code is not published, not including smart contract bytecode

 - Public disclosure of an unpatched vulnerability in an embargoed bounty

 There is usually a description of the contract and main functions in the readme contained in the GitHub Repos linked to in the left panel under DEVELOPER RESOURCES.
 More information about Armor can also be found on https://armorfi.gitbook.io/armor/

 Rewards will only be given to the bounty hunter that first submits the bug.
 The classification and reward given for any bug will be based on the Immunefi Vulnerability Severity Classification System risk rating system (above), but at the sole discretion of the token holders or Armor team.

 We have compiled a list of examples to complement the severity classification system in order to make things clearer.
 In the event of a discrepancy, the following classification will prevail.

 Low - A low severity bug, for example, may be the contract not applying to standards in a non-threatening way (such as there not being a total supply), or an external getter function not working correctly.

 Medium - Bugs that lead to a small (but non-negligible) loss of funds or a loss of funds in extreme edge cases.

 High - Exploits that leads to a severe loss of user funds that require a re-deployment of the contract or an upgrade.

-Critical - An exploit in which more than $1m in user funds can be lost or an exploit that allows the contract to become permanently disabled.
+Critical - An exploit in which all user funds can be lost or an exploit that allows the contract to become completely disabled.